rainbow494/arch-1/doc/en-us/deep-lessons-from-google-and-ebay-on-building-ecosystems-of.markdown

 *   These large scale systems **develop from the bottom up**. **Clean design can be an emergent property rather than a product of top down design**.

-*   <span>As an example consider some of the service layering for Google App Engine.</span>
+*       As an example consider some of the service layering for Google App Engine.

-    *   <span>The Cloud Datastore (a NoSQL service) is built on the Megastore (a geo-scale structured database) which is built on Bigtable (a cluster-level structured service) which is built on Colossus (a next-generation clustered file system) which is built on Borg (the cluster management infrastructure).</span>
+    *       The Cloud Datastore (a NoSQL service) is built on the Megastore (a geo-scale structured database) which is built on Bigtable (a cluster-level structured service) which is built on Colossus (a next-generation clustered file system) which is built on Borg (the cluster management infrastructure).

-    *   <span>The layering is clean.
+    *       The layering is clean.
 Each layer adds something that didn’t belong in the layer below.
-It was not the product of top down design.</span>
+It was not the product of top down design.

-    *   <span>It was built from the bottom up.
+    *       It was built from the bottom up.
 Colossus, the Google file system was built first.
 Several years later Bigtable was built.
 Several years later Megastore was built.
-And several years later Cloud Database migrated onto Megastore.</span>
+And several years later Cloud Database migrated onto Megastore.

-    *   <span>You can have this wonderful separation of concerns without a top down architecture.</span>
+    *       You can have this wonderful separation of concerns without a top down architecture.

 *   **This is architecture without an architect**.
 Nobody at Google has the title of Architect.
 There is no central approval for technology decisions.
 Most technology decisions are made by individual teams locally for their own purposes, they are not made globally.

-*   <span>Contrast with the eBay of 2004\.
-There was an architecture review board, which had to approve all large-scale projects.</span>
+*       Contrast with the eBay of 2004\.
+There was an architecture review board, which had to approve all large-scale projects.

-    *   <span>Usually they only got involved in projects when it was far too late to change them.</span>
+    *       Usually they only got involved in projects when it was far too late to change them.

-    *   <span>The centralized approval body became a bottleneck.
-Often its only influence was to say no at the last minute.</span>
+    *       The centralized approval body became a bottleneck.
+Often its only influence was to say no at the last minute.

 *   A better way for eBay to have handled the situation was to **encode the knowledge** of the smart experienced people in the review board and **put it into something that’s reusable** by individual teams.
 Encode that experience into a library or a service or even a set of guidelines that people can use on their own rather only coming into the process at the last moment.

-### <span>How do standards evolve without architects?</span>
+###     How do standards evolve without architects?

 *   It is possible with **no central control to end up with standardization**.